dvelton/Agent-Management-System/README.md

 # Enterprise Agent Management System (EAMS)

 The **Enterprise Agent Management System (EAMS)** is an experimental (i.e. not a supported product, not for production use) open-source project to explore how technology might orchestrate, govern, and optimize hierarchical AI agent workforces at enterprise scale.
-EAMS adapts human organizational wisdom—such as span of control, delegation, and matrix management—to modern agentic AI systems, enabling organizations to manage artificial agents with the same rigor and flexibility found in mature corporate structures.
+EAMS adapts human organizational wisdom—such as span of control, delegation, and matrix management—to modern agentic AI systems, to evaluate how organizations can manage artificial agents with the same rigor and flexibility found in mature corporate structures.

+1. **Managing Agents**
+   - AI agents can have roles, reporting lines, and permissions, like employees in a company.
+2. **Familiar Structures**
+   - Uses org charts, delegation, and clear authority boundaries—familiar concepts from business management.
+3. **Control and Oversight**
+   - Tools for oversight, audits, and risk management, similar to compliance programs in human organizations.
+4. **Accountability**
+   - Every agent's actions and permissions are tracked, making it easy to see who can do what and when changes happen.
+5. **Summary**
+   - Managing AI agents maybe largely become an extension of the legal and organizational controls companies already use for people—clear roles, permissions, and oversight still apply.

 ---